 2019.
 Poland.
 Directed by Malgorzata Szumowska.
 Written by Malgorzata Szumowska and Michal Englert.
 With Mateusz Kosciukiewicz, Agnieszka Podsiadlik, and Malgorzata Gorol.
 In Polish, English subtitles.
 91 min.

 Polish filmmaker Malgorzata Szumowska is one of Europe’s leading directors.
 She has won major prizes for In the Name of the Father, Body, and now Mug, a “comic tragedy” that earned a Silver Bear in Berlin.
 While building the world’s tallest statue of Christ (108 feet) in the village of Swiebozin (true) a happy-go-lucky and well-liked worker has an accident that requires a face transplant.
 Hence the title and the filmmaker’s acid wit.
+Watch the trailer.

 Sunday, July 14 at Noon.
 For Members Only.

 Happy Bastille Day!
 Board member and former senior curator for film at the MoMA.
 Larry (Lawrence) Kardish will introduce six wonderful new short films from France.
 See more about this event.

 2019.
 A film by Emmanuel Poulain-Arnaud.
 A rental by the sea comes with an unexpected problem.
 18 min.